NLnetLabs/cascade/doc/manual/source/hsms.rst

 As Cascade is a Rust powered application, crossing the divide between the Rust host application and a loaded C library means giving up the stability and memory safety guarantees offered by Rust.
-As such Cascade was designed to *NOT* load PKCS#11 modules directly but instead to hand that risk off to a helper tool: :program:`kmip2pkcs11`.
+As such Cascade was designed to *not* load PKCS#11 modules directly but instead to hand that risk off to a helper tool: :program:`kmip2pkcs11`.

-To interact with a HSM over its PKCS#11 interface, Cascade sends KMIP requests to :program:`kmip2pkcs11` which executes them against a loaded PKCS#11 vendor library.
+To interact with a HSM over its PKCS#11 interface, Cascade sends KMIP requests to :program:`kmip2pkcs11`, which executes them against a loaded PKCS#11 vendor library.

 Supported HSMs